 The Journey Between Sóller and Palma

 The train manoeuvres through a sequence of tunnels.
 The longest one in the ascent is almost 3 km long.
-There;s also a spot where you can disembark to take photos of the picturesque landscape at the Mirador des Pujol den Banya.
-Out of all the tunnels, the ‘500’ tunnel offers a 180º turn; no matter where you sit, and no matter where the train is within the tunnel, you can be guaranteed of magical scenes on either side of you.
-The rest of the journey from here for another 30 minutes has been a preamble to the climax, not missing the aesthetics of early 20th-century rail travel — at its oldest state.
-Finally, we arrive at the small unique town of Sóller.
+There’s also a spot where you can disembark to take photos of the picturesque landscape at the Mirador des Pujol den Banya.
+Out of all the tunnels, the ‘500’ tunnel offers a 180º turn; no matter where you sit, and no matter where the train is within the tunnel, you can be guaranteed magical scenes on either side of you, making it well worth the trip, if you ever get the chance.

 Exploring Sóller